Who We Are

 History

 Bike a Bee was started by me, Jana Kinsman.
 In 2011, after taking a winter beekeeping class with the Chicago Honey Co-op, I became interested in caring for honeybees of my own in Chicago, where I live.
 In order to feel confident with actual bees, in the fall I found an apprenticeship at an apiary in Eugene, Oregon where I learned the hands-on aspects of beekeeping.
 The beekeeper Philip not only had a backyard full of beehives, but other “bee yards” in backyards, at elementary schools, and at urban gardens all over the city.
-We would drive around in his pick up truck checking bees all day and I would joke with Philip that I was going to go back home and do the same thing, but since I’m a big-time cyclist, I’d do it on my bicycle with a trailer.
+We would drive around in his pick up truck checking bees all day and I would joke with Philip that I was going to go back home and do the same thing, but since I was car-free and did everything by bicycle, I’d do it on my bicycle with a trailer.

 After returning home, that tiny idea got into my head and in January of 2012 after much planning, I launched a Kickstarter campaign to raise money for bees and hive equipment to place at community gardens all over Chicago.
 The Kickstarter earned the project a lot of press and soon the idea was funded!

 In the spring of 2012 I placed ten beehives at eight different community gardens and urban farms all over the city.
-With the help of apprentices and friends, I tended to the beehives by bicycle all summer long.
-I haven’t looked back!
+With the help of apprentices and friends, I completed my first season of beekeeping and I haven’t looked back.